fes-hd/fesmac-manual/docs/mac/fessupp/catalog-format.md

   | OEND | DIST  | Distance from an open end of `GENSEC` to the nearest ancillary                          |
   | ANTY | WORD  | Catalog generic type                                                                    |

-  > If the `ANTY` parameter has one of the following values, it has a special meaning as below:
+  > [!NOTE] If the `ANTY` parameter has one of the following values, it has a special meaning as below:
   >
   > - `REST`: It does not appear on the support MTO.
   > - `BOLT`: SDS considers it a bolting ancillary, such as a U bolt, U band, or flange band.